 Full time employees take a lunch period of either one half hour or one hour depending on the employee's assigned work schedule.
 For each four hours of scheduled work, SP employees may be permitted a 15 minute rest period.
 A rest period may not be used to arrive to work late, leave work early, extend the lunch period or be combined to form one half hour rest period.

-A Leave Request/Approval Form must be completed whenever any employee plans to use leave time.
-Forms must be approved and signed by the supervisor in advance of taking the leave, except in cases of an unexpected emergency.
-The forms should be turned in by Thursday of time input week for processing by the Timekeeping Administrator.
-Standard Leave Request Form or Special Leave Request Form
+A Leave Request must be completed whenever any employee plans to use leave time.
+Leave must be approved by the supervisor in advance of taking the leave, except in cases of an unexpected emergency.
+Leave can be requested at any time via smartphone, iPad, or computer, and will route to the Supervisor for approval.

 The following types of leave are available for FAU employees.